 What is a host page?

-A host page is the public KaraokeCrowd page for a karaoke host, KJ, DJ, MC, or team.
+A host page is the public KaraokeCrowd page for an individual karaoke host, KJ, DJ, MC, or stage name.
 It brings the useful details into one place: who runs the night, where they host, what events are coming up, and how people can find or book them.

 What people can do on a host page